mstrauss/mstrauss.github.io/index.md

 <!-- ## General tips about using Python: -->

-These are my own very personal and opinionated tips about how (not) to work with the Python ecosystem.
-I will update this page as I learn more...
+These are my own very personal and opinionated tips about how (not) to work within the Python ecosystem.
+I will update this page continuously...

 ## Maintaining a sane (=controlled) software environment